With its turquoise lagoons and warm waters, Mauritius

 Once again, Flic en Flac dazzles visitors with the beauty of its marine fauna.
 Undulating like a snake, this dive site is very aptly named.
 Over 120 metres long and one metre high, you can observe predators closely watching for their prey: angelfish, moray eels, but also lobsters, catfish and soldier fish.
 The underwater wildlife is of incredible beauty here.
 In the waters of Snake Rampart, you can also swim alongside impressive species such as marlin and flying lionfish.

 and West of the island organise excursions to this breathtaking spot.
 If you fancy an adrenaline rush, the Shark Pit is for you!
 As its name indicates, this spot allows you to observe a great concentration of sharks which congregate in their natural environment.
 In this pit, there are about 60 species of shark, including the famous gray sharks.
 Get ready to admire these gorgeous creatures and shudder as they approach!
 To get there, some dive clubs in the north and west of the island organize excursions from Grande Baie or Trou aux Biches.

 , but Silver Star is probably the one that deserves the most attention.
-40 metres long and extremely well preserved, the Silver Star is covered with soft corals and serves as a habitat for an abundant aquatic fauna.
-Here you will encounter barracuda, batfish, trevally and even toadfish, often motionless and hidden under the recesses of the Silver Star.
-Big scorpion fish have also found refuge there.
-Ideal for taking photographs and admiring the beauty of the underwater fauna, the wreck of the Silver Star is nevertheless reserved for the most experienced divers!
+At 40 meters long and well preserved, the Silver Star is covered in soft corals and is home to an abundance of aquatic life.
+Here you can see barracuda, platax, jacks, and even toadfish, often lying motionless and hidden under the Silver Star's nooks and crannies.
+Large scorpionfish have also found refuge here.
+Ideal for taking photographs and admiring the beauty of the underwater fauna, the Silver Star wreck is reserved for the most experienced divers!